luxsoftwared/assembler-linker-emulator/README.md

 ## Project Overview
 This project implements a toolchain for an abstract computing system, including an assembler, linker, and emulator.
 The tools allow for assembling and linking programs written in a custom assembly language and then executing them on an emulator simulating the target system.
+Detailed description of the assignment and specification of the abstract system can be found in Serbian in `01-ss-2023-2024-projekat-postavka-v1.0.pdf`.

 ## Features
 - **Assembler**: